orcfax/docs/docs/FACT token/tokenomics.md

 fees as rewards.
 Rewards vary based on factors like asset type, amount, duration, and platform demand.

-These tokens received by users as a reward have no cliff and/or vesting restrictions.
+The tokens received by users as a reward for their staked $FACT have no cliff and/or vesting restrictions.

 ### Disclaimer

+Orcfax does not offer financial advice.
 The information provided above is for educational and informational purposes only.
 Yield farming involves financial risks, and individuals should carefully consider their own financial situation, risk tolerance, and investment goals before participating in any yield farming program.